 How soon after extraction can I get dentures?

 A dentist can place dentures immediately after tooth extraction.
-However, dentists usually recommend that patients wait around 4-6 weeks.
+However, we usually recommend that patients wait around 4 to 6 weeks.
 This waiting period allows the gums to fully heal and shrink, which can improve the fit and comfort of the dentures.
-A dentist can evaluate each case individually and provide guidance on the best timing for getting dentures after tooth extraction.
+We can evaluate each case and find the best time to get dentures after a tooth extraction.

 Contact Our Media, PA Dental Office

 Do you need to replace missing teeth?
-Call our dental office today for comfortable, personalized care at 610.756.0649.
+Get dentures and partials in Media, PA.
+Call our dental office today for comfortable, personalized care at 610.566.0291.
+You can also schedule an appointment with us online.